A 10 Bar Blues

 The chord sheet is a good one to mess around with.
 I did some joking around with the chords in the second round to heavy it up a bit.
 Have a go yourself and let me know how you get on!

-My Edwards Les Paul is suffering from sick frets at the minute so the lower register stuff is a little but too raspy and a smooth and even vibrato is quite difficult just now until I get my frets dressed.
-The leads feature my new Bare Knuckle Pick-ups Cold Sweat in the bridge which is simply wonderful sounding and is working well with the Soldano emulated in the latest POD HD500 2.1 update I blogged about last week.
+My Edwards Les Paul was the axe of choice here but was suffering from sick frets when recording so the lower register stuff is a little raspy and a smooth and even vibrato was impossible until I got the frets dressed.
+The leads feature Bare Knuckle Pick-ups Cold Sweat in the bridge which is simply wonderful sounding and is working well with the Soldano emulated in the latest POD HD500 2.1 update I blogged about recently.
 I used the Plexi model from the last update for the lower gain leads.

 Just found these blog posts with some good ideas in a similar vein!